 Collection Spotlight: Storied Quilts from the Hudson River Museum

 In conjunction with Wall Power!
-Spectacular Quilts from the American Folk Art Museum, the Hudson River Museum will display five important quilts from its own collection, as well as premiere additional selections online.
+Spectacular Quilts from the American Folk Art Museum, the Hudson River Museum will display five important quilts from its own collection of thirty examples.